learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ## Review HTML Basics

-Hyper Text Markup Language, or HTML, is a way to demarcate a document into different parts.
-Each part is _marked_ by elements (using tags).
+Hyper Text Markup Language, or HTML, is a way to structure a document with different parts.
+Each section of content is _marked_ by elements (using tags).
-Each element has its own special connotation that the browser uses to _render_ the HTML document.
+Each element has its own special meaning that the browser uses to _render_ the HTML document.
 Use this [cheat sheet](http://www.cril.univ- artois.fr/~lecoutre/teaching/web/sheets/HTML.pdf) on HTML elements for guidance.